clearwater/octopress/source/_posts/2012-01-28-build-number-one.markdown

 ---

 <img src="/resources/thermo_original.jpg" align="left" alt="$5 Hygrometer"/>
-This weekend I opened up one of the cheap-but-funky thermometers/hydrometers from [Lets Make Time](http://www.letsmaketime.com.au) and replaced the thermometer mechanism with the Arduino-controlled Switec X25.168 stepper.
+This weekend I opened up one of the cheap-but-funky thermometers/hygrometers from [Lets Make Time](http://www.letsmaketime.com.au) and replaced the thermometer mechanism with the Arduino-controlled Switec X25.168 stepper.

 <img src="/resources/thermo_back.jpg" align="right" alt="back removed"/>
-The thermometer and hydrometer are installed in identical one-part plastic housings with no screws or seams, so it wasn't clear how to crack them open.
+The thermometer and hygrometer are installed in identical one-part plastic housings with no screws or seams, so it wasn't clear how to crack them open.
 I used a Dremel to cut away the back panel giving access to the